top of page

 Photo of Brigitte Sleiertin-Linden modeling for product photography of Fun World's witch hat.

 The ghost masks were designed by Brigitte Sleiertin-Linden, an SVA graduate hired as the only in-house designer for the first seven years of her career at Fun World.
-As a result, her work spans a wide variety of masks, decorations, and party supplies offered by the company in the 1990s and 2000s.
+As a result her work spans a wide variety of masks, decorations, and party supplies offered by the company in the 1990s and 2000s.
 "When this project was given to me, I was given a picture of something similar to what the finished masks would eventually look like.
 I was asked if I thought these could be made as masks and to do some drawings with a similar look and feel.
-So I did a bunch of sketches of different faces with that same white, melty face with simplistic black facial feature shapes.
+I did a bunch of sketches of different faces with that same white, melty face with simplistic black facial feature shapes.
 The drawings were done to take the original concept and change them a bit to make it into a different enough item to call our own.
-Again, I did a few sketches of different faces or characters that would be chosen from to make the assortment that would be sold" said Sleiertin-Linden in a 2011 interview by Zachary Cook for Screamers.
+Again, I did a few sketches of different faces or characters that would be chosen to make the assortment that would be sold" said Sleiertin-Linden in a 2011 interview by Zachary Cook for Screamers.

 Ghost_Makers_2.jpg